andyatkinson/andyatkinson.github.io/_posts/2026-04-20-postgresql-scaling-aws-christmas-day-traffic-surge.md

 1. Having experienced colleagues helping guide and review changes (invaluable!)

 ## Thank You and Looking Forward
-The biggest reward was seeing a stable Postgres platform during the holiday surge.
+The biggest reward was seeing the results of the work provide a reliable Postgres experience through the holiday season.
 All the preparation paid off.
 We were glued to the CloudWatch dashboards and had practiced some load shedding maneuvers, but fortunately there were no significant customer interruptions.

 It was rewarding to work with great engineers and also benefit from the accumulated code patterns and database scaling practices that past platform engineers had put in place.